COVID-19 Resources & Updates

 Testing & Vaccination

--Visit for the most up to date vaccine eligbility information.
+-Visit https://www.mass.gov/info-details/massachusetts-covid-19-vaccination-phases for the most up to date vaccine eligibility information.

 -VACCINE REGISTRATION ASSISTANCE FOR SENIORS IN SPRINGFIELD: